Navy SEAL Officer Assessment and Selection (SOAS)

 For decades the Naval Special Warfare community (also known as SEALs) have pre-trained officer candidates from various Service Academies and Navy ROTC through a program called Mini-BUD/S. Mini-BUD/S was more like a summer camp for Midshipmen compared to today’s assessment and selection program.

 Today, Mini-BUD/S has evolved from a summer training course for Midshipmen into a complete three-week screening program for all officer applicants.
-The new program, SOAS — SEAL Officer Assessment and Selection, is open to Service Academy and Navy ROTC Midshipmen/Cadets during the Summer before their senior year.
-It is also open to highly qualified Officer Candidates School (OCS) applicants BEFORE they attend OCS.
+The new program, SOAS, is open to Service Academy and Navy ROTC Midshipmen/Cadets during the Summer before their senior year.
+It is also open to highly qualified Officer Candidates School (OCS) applicants before they attend OCS.

 Selection for SOAS